The Complexity of Shake Slice Knots: The Calculus of Dualizable Patterns

 Since orientations must agree at both boundary tori across all three pieces and we know that $\nbhd P$ is oriented outward-normal-first, while $E_K$ is oriented inward-normal-first, we can deduce that $V_P$ must be oriented inward-normal-first at $\boundary \nbhd P$ and outward-normal-first at $\boundary V$.
 This leads to the rather pleasant sounding convention that $V_P$ is oriented outward-first at its outer boundary and inward-first at its inner boundary.
 In case this is confusing, we include a totally explicit picture of $Wh^-(3_1) \subset \sphere3$ with all longitudes, meridians, and orientation arrows drawn:

 We now summarize some useful facts about dualizable patterns, all of which are stated and proven in \cite{miller_knot_2018}.
-Given a knot $K \subset \DS21$, we can construct an associated knot, $\widehat{K} \subset \SS21$, by doubling $\DS21$ and letting $\widehat{K}$ be the composition of the inclusions: Often $K$ will be either a pattern, $P$, or one of the framing curves from $\boundary V_P$, so that $V$ is the copy of $\DS21$ we are doubling to get $\SS21$.
+Given a knot $K \subset \DS21$, we can construct an associated knot, $\widehat{K} \subset \SS21$, by doubling $\DS21$ and letting $\widehat{K}$ be the composition of the inclusions: Often $K$ will be either a pattern, $P$, or one of the framing curves from $\boundary V_P$.

-\begin{proposition} \cite[Prop\ 3.5]{miller_knot_2018} A pattern $P$ is dualizable iff $\widehat P$ is oriented-isotopic to $\widehat{\lambda_V} = \sphere1\times\set{pt}$ in $\SS21$. \end{proposition}
+\begin{proposition} \cite[Prop\ 3.5]{miller_knot_2018} A pattern $P$ is dualizable iff $\widehat P$ is oriented-isotopic to $\widehat{\lambda_V} = \set{pt}\times\sphere1$ in $\SS21$. \end{proposition}

 \begin{corollary} \cite[Cor.\ 3.6]{miller_knot_2018} A pattern $P$ with $w(P) = 1$ is dualizable iff $\mu_P \in \llangle \mu_V \rrangle$, the subgroup of $\pi_1(V_P)$ normally generated by $\mu_V$. \end{corollary}